Canadian Aquaculture R&D Review 2013

 Table of Contents

-We would like to take the opportunity to recognise and thank several people who contributed significantly to the production of this review.
-Dr. John Martell undertook the overall coordination of this project and was instrumental in seeing this project through completion.
-Ingrid Burgetz provided key support in reviewing and editing all submissions, as did Johannie Duhaime, who assisted with the review and collation of projects and the content-editing of the French version of this Review, Pat Hunter who contributed her design expertise and many photos to this project, and Nancy House who provided critical copy-editing of the final pre-press version.
-We would also like to thank Susan Waddy, the AAC Home Office Manger, for overseeing AAC's part in this publication, as well as Lindsey Henderson (Intown Creative) for her work on the design and layout of this issue.
+We would like to take the opportunity to recognize and thank several people who contributed significantly to the production of this Review.
+First, Dr. John Martell (DFO) undertook the overall coordination of this project and was singularly instrumental in seeing this project through to completion from beginning to end.
+Johannie Duhaime provided key support in reviewing and editing all submissions.
+Tara Donaghy, Patricia Hunter, and Emily Nelson were also actively involved in various aspects of this project including editorial review as well as design, print, and online coordination.
+We would also like to thank Gail Ryan, the AAC Executive Director, for overseeing AAC’s part in its publication.

 Jay Parsons, PhD